BenFortune/SassSandbox/README.md

 ##Sass Sandbox

-*This uses the Bootstrap framework*
+*This uses the Bootstrap front-end framework*